 Debussy’s ever-popular violin sonata, premiered 100 years ago, is filled with nostalgia and brilliance.
 Two rare works combining voices and chamber forces follow: Saint-Saëns’ bewitching dialogue between voice and obbligato violin, and an exquisite early work by Messiaen in which two souls express hope of reunion.
 Tom Poster fell in love with Fauré’s ravishing first piano quintet in his early teens, and it has been one of his ‘desert island discs’ ever since.

-[Sorry – mid-rows tickets are SOLD OUT; all other prices are still available].
+[Sorry – front-row and mid-rows tickets are SOLD OUT; all other prices are still available].

 This concert is 1 of 4 over our Summer Weekend – click here to view the next